...

 Cases involving Military Personnel

-1. You can prove up Agreed Divorces and Original and Agreed SAPCR through the Respondent or deposition by written questions if the Petitioner is assigned overseas and both parties have signed the final order.
+1. You can prove up Agreed Divorces and Original and Agreed SAPCR through the Respondent.
+You can also do it trough deposition with written questions if the Petitioner is stationed overseas, as long as both parties have signed the final order.

 2. The same applies to civilians working overseas.